Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

-In the rest of this subsection, we describe some other properties of the topology and Kuranishi structure in Proposition \ref{prop322} and Theorem \ref{thm323}.
-Consider a decorated rooted tree $\mathcal T$ of type $(\alpha;{\bf m})$ such that $\mathcal T$ has exactly one inside vertex $v$, $\alpha(v) = \alpha$, and $\lambda(v) = 1$.
+\begin{example} Consider a decorated rooted tree $\mathcal T$ of type $(\alpha;{\bf m})$ such that $\mathcal T$ has exactly one inside vertex $v$, $\alpha(v) = \alpha$, and $\lambda(v) = 1$.
 There exists a unique such decorated rooted tree.
 (The multiplicities of outside edges are determined by ${\bf m}$ and there is no inside edge.
 The balancing condition (7) in Definition \ref{defn315} is a consequence of (\ref{form3535}).)
 We call this decorated rooted tree the {\it minimal tree} of type $(\alpha;{\bf m})$ and denote it by $\mathcal T^0_{\alpha;{\bf m}}$.
 It is easy to see from the definition that